Đồng Sĩ Nguyên

 Đồng Sĩ Nguyên, also spelled Đồng Sỹ Nguyên, other name Nguyễn Hữu Vũ (1 March 1923 – 4 April 2019), was a Vietnamese soldier and politician.
+During the Vietnam War Nguyen was commander of Group 559, which created and operated the Ho Chi Minh trail, a crucial logistical network that ran from North Vietnam to South Vietnam through the kingdoms of Laos and Cambodia.
 He was Deputy Prime Minister of Vietnam, a member of the Politburo of the Communist Party of Vietnam, lieutenant-general of the North Vietnamese Army, and minister of transport of Vietnam.
 He was born in Quảng Bình Province, home to general Võ Nguyên Giáp and Ngô Đình Diệm, president of the Republic of Vietnam.

 Biography

 Born on March 1, 1923, to a middle-class family in Quang Trung Commune, Quảng Trạch District, Quảng Bình Province, Dong Sy Nguyen attended Sainte Marie Lycée in Đồng Hới.
 He participated in anti-French political movements and was sought by the French colonists; therefore he fled to Thailand and participated in overseas Vietnamese patriotic movements there.
 He joined the Indochinese Communist Party in 1939.

 In 1944, he secretly returned to Vietnam and was made leader of the Communist Party committee branch in Quang Trach Phu, served as editor-in-chief of the Hong Lac Newspaper, built up the Trung Thuan Military Zone, trained the armed forces, and participated in the August Revolution.
 After the August Revolution, he was nominated as the leader of the Viet Minh in Quảng Bình Province.
 He was a member of the first session of the National Assembly of Vietnam.